-Counseling and Career Services at 503-399-5120 or the Visual Communications program chair at 503-399-6473.
-You are required to complete the entire enrollment process, prior to registering for program classes.
+All Visual Communications classes take place in a Macintosh lab.
+If you have questions about the program requirements, call Counseling and Career Services at 503-399-5120 or the Visual Communications program chair at 503-399-6473.
+You are required to complete the entire enrollment process prior to registering for program classes.
 A packet of detailed program information is available in Couseling and Career Services or Visual Communications, Building 4, Room 284.

-In addition to tuition, estimated costs for students who complete the entire program listed below, average \$380 per term.
+In addition to tuition, estimated costs for students who complete the entire program listed below, average \$475 per term.
 These costs include photographic supplies, books, high resolution output, mounting boards and tissue, and storage media.
 A 35mm camera with manual controls, approximately \$350, is required for the photography courses.
 A portfolio, at a cost of up to \$200, is required for graduation.
-Class fees total an additional \$525.00.
+Class fees total an additional \$360; universal access fee, \$416.
 Although not required, a home computer and digital camera greatly enhances the student's ability to successfully complete coursework and learn new software.
 Contact the Financial Aid Office at 503-399-5018 to find out if you qualify for help with these costs.

-You may earn an Associate of Applied Science degree by successfully completing the required 103 credit hours with a grade of C or better in all required courses.
+You may earn an Associate of Applied Science degree by maintaining an overall grade point average of 2.5 and successfully completing the required 104 credit hours with a grade of C or better in all required courses.